tensorflow/haskell/README.md

 # Installation Instructions

+Note: building this repository with `stack` requires version `1.4.0` or newer.

 ## Build with Docker on Linux

 As an expedient we use [docker](https://www.docker.com/) for building.
 Once you have docker